-- Wash your hands thoroughly (for at least 20 seconds) with soap and water right before you leave home to come to us
+- Wash your hands thoroughly before you leave home to come to us

 - Wear a mask at all times.
 In accordance with COVID-19 regulations, we may not allow you on our premises if you are not wearing a mask that covers the nose and mouth.

-There is an automated hand sanitiser dispenser positioned at the main entrance to the hospital which should be used when you enter and leave the premises.
+- Use the automated hand sanitiser at the main hospital entrance when you enter and leave the premises.

-We will use a non-contact infrared scanner to measure your body temperature before you enter the building.
-Should your temperature be above the recommended maximum of 37.3, we will check it again, and if it remains high, we will ask you to return to your vehicle.
-We will then arrange for someone to come to your vehicle and take your animal from you, as well as assist with the completion of all necessary paperwork.
+- Note that we will take your temperature before you enter the hospital.
+Should it be above the recommended maximum of 37.3, we will take it again and if it remains high, we will ask you to go back to your car.
+We will then arrange for someone to assist you further.

-The Onderstepoort Veterinary Academic Hospital (OVAH) is one of a kind in Southern Africa – possibly even in the African continent.
+The Onderstepoort Veterinary Academic Hospital (OVAH) is one of a kind in Southern Africa – possibly even on the African continent.

 Part of the University of Pretoria, and designed primarily to provide world class practical training to final year veterinary and veterinary nursing students studying at the Faculty of Veterinary Science, the hospital nevertheless succeeds in providing, at the same time, a unique and highly valued service to the greater veterinary and pet-owning community.